 See y’all at the Hofheimer Building on the 3rd!

 Secretly Y’all is excited to collaborate with Diversity Richmond in presenting PRIDE & PREJUDICE.

 Normally “Pride & Prejudice” brings to mind Victorian romances and oppressed women with sharp wits.
 However, at this Pride & Prejudice event there will be no Jane Austen allowed.
 Each September Virginia celebrates its local Pride Month, and this year we want to hear from Richmond’s vast, diverse LGBTQ+ community about their experiences as queer people in the formal capital of the Confederacy.
 How do we overcome the prejudice others spout or that we ourselves internalized and take pride in who we are and who we love?

-The event will be held in the Rainbow Ballroom, the main event hall at Diversity Richmond (1407 Sherwood Ave).
-Stories start at 7:30pm.
+The event was held in the Rainbow Ballroom, the main event hall at Diversity Richmond (1407 Sherwood Ave).

 We at Secretly Y’all believe that everyone is legitimate.
 However systems are set up that dictate what is recognized as good and proper.
 We are interested in stories of those who have felt ostracized, have been deemed other or not part of, or have struggled to find legitimacy for themselves in a larger group.
 Lets continue the conversation through stories of finding spaces for recognition.